programinglive/dev-workflow-mcp-server/README.md

 **Parameters:**
 - `commitMessage` (string, required): The commit message used

+### `drop_task`
+Abandon the current task without completing the workflow.
+Preserves an audit entry with context, then resets the state so you can start fresh.

+**Parameters:**
+- `reason` (string, optional): Additional detail about why the task was dropped

 ### `get_workflow_status`
 Get current workflow status and what needs to be done next.